Tutorial

 .
 Here you can see some metadata about this image.
 Scroll down and you'll get to a number of properties starting with WL_FWHM_B###

 .
 These are the WaveLength (WL) and Full Width Half Max (FWHM) values, in nanometers, corresponding to each band (Bands 001 - 426).
 You may wish to refer to this wavelength information to determine which bands you wish to display, eg. if you want to show a false color image instead of a true color (RGB) image.
+For a full description of what each of the Image Properties mean, you can look at the IMAGE PROPERTIES

-When working with NEON data, whether downloaded from the Data Portal, or on GEE, we always recommend checking whether the data are Provisional or Released, and the release tag of the data.
+When working with NEON data, whether downloaded from the Data Portal or on GEE, we always recommend checking whether the data are Provisional or Released, and the release tag of the data.
 On GEE, this information is included in the image properties PROVISIONAL_RELEASED

 and RELEASE_YEAR